FahdSeddik/Snake-Game/README.md

 # SNAKE GAME
--As seen on your nokia mobile\n
+-As seen on your nokia mobile
--Developed with C++\n
+-Developed with C++
--Has 3 Difficulty Modes 1-3 easiest to hardest\n
+-Has 3 Difficulty Modes 1-3 easiest to hardest
--This is my first game ever made \n
+-This is my first game ever made
 Hopefully, my games get progressively better with time ;)